On this page

 - The client requests authorization from the resource owner (usually the user).

 - If the owner gives authorization, the client passes the authorization grant to the authorization server (in this case Okta).

 - If the grant is valid, the authorization server returns an access token, possibly alongside a refresh and/or ID token.

 - The client now uses that access token to access the resource server.

-At the core of both OAuth 2.0 and its OpenID Connect extension is the authorization server.
+At the core of both OAuth 2.0 and OIDC is the authorization server.
 An authorization server is simply an OAuth 2.0 token minting engine.
 Each authorization server has a unique issuer URI and its own signing key for tokens to keep a proper boundary between security domains.
 In the context of this guide, Okta is your authorization server.

-The "end user" — Whose information is contained in the ID token
+- end user: The end user's information that is contained in the ID token.

-The "relying party" — The client application that requests the ID token from Okta
+- relying party: The client application that requests the ID token from Okta.

 The high-level flow looks the same for both OpenID Connect and regular OAuth 2.0 flows.
 The primary difference is that an OpenID Connect flow results in an ID token, in addition to any access or refresh tokens.